shane5ul/pyReSpect-freq/README.md

 The user is expected to supply two files:

 + `inp.dat` is used to control parameters and settings
-+ `Gst.dat` which contains three columns of data `w`, `G'` and, `G"`
++ `Gst.dat` which contains three columns of data `w`, `G'` and, `G"` [07/2023: optionally 2 more columns specifying weights]

 ### Output Files

-Text files containting output from the code are stored in a directory `output/`.
+Text files containing output from the code are stored in a directory `output/`.
 These include a fit of the data, the spectra, and other files relevant to the continuous or discrete spectra calculation.

 Graphical and onscreen output can be suppressed by appropriate flags in `inp.dat`.